After-Tax 401(k) Money: Splitting It at Rollover for a Tax-Free Roth

 Does my plan have to allow this?

-The plan does not need to explicitly allow it.
-Notice 2014-54 is federal guidance that applies to any qualified plan distribution.
-What the plan does need is a record of your after-tax contribution basis.
-Ask the plan administrator or HR for a statement before you initiate the rollover.
+No. Notice 2014-54 is federal guidance that applies to any qualified plan distribution; what the plan does need is a record of your after-tax contribution basis, so ask the administrator or HR for a statement first.

 Can I roll after-tax 401(k) money into an existing Roth IRA?

-Yes.
-The rollover does not require a new Roth IRA.
-It goes into whatever Roth IRA you designate.
-If you do not yet have a Roth IRA, you will open one.
-Note that a rollover contribution is not a regular annual contribution, so it does not count against the $7,000 (2024) annual Roth IRA limit.
+Yes, it goes into whatever Roth IRA you designate.
+A rollover contribution is not a regular annual contribution, so it does not count against the $7,000 (2024) annual Roth IRA limit.

 What if I already rolled everything into a Traditional IRA?

-The after-tax basis does not disappear.
-You track it using Form 8606 and report it each year until you convert or withdraw.
-The basis reduces the taxable portion of future distributions or conversions.
-It is less clean than the split rollover, but it is not lost.
+The after-tax basis is not lost; you track it on Form 8606 each year, and it reduces the taxable portion of future distributions or conversions.
+Less clean than the split rollover, but recoverable.

 Is this the same as a backdoor Roth IRA?

-No. The backdoor Roth involves making a non-deductible Traditional IRA contribution and then converting it.
-This strategy involves rolling existing after-tax 401(k) money directly to a Roth IRA at separation.
-Same result in spirit (after-tax dollars in a Roth), different mechanism and different scale.
+No. The backdoor Roth is a non-deductible traditional IRA contribution followed by a conversion; this is a direct split of existing after-tax 401(k) money at separation, the same result in spirit but a different mechanism and scale.

 What to Do Next